ColinGilbert/noobwerkz-engine/README.md

 Ports coming soon
 ```

-Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms.
+Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms:
 ```
 sandbox/b for build.
 Attempts to build source sandbox/bb for big build.
 Wipes the binaries and builds from scratch